Ghana’s 2021 growth to be among world’s best - Report

 Broadly, risks to the outlook are tilted to the downside despite the massive monetary and fiscal stimulus initiatives undertaken by the various central banks and governments.
 For instance, it is still highly uncertain how long the COVID-19 pandemic will continue to spread, the extent of the economic fallout, and how quickly global growth will recover from the outbreak.

-The 4.9 percent growth rate is compared with the 6 percent growth rate during quarter one 2019.
+The 4.9 per cent growth rate is compared with the 6 per cent growth rate during QI of 2019.

 The main sub-sectors that droved GDP growth rate in January to March 2020 GDP were Information & Communication, Manufacturing, Education and Public Administration & Defence, Social Security.